TEMPTAG/Employee-Tracker/README.md

 - **View Departments, Roles, and Employees**: Display detailed information about the company’s departments, roles, and employees.
 - **Add Departments, Roles, and Employees**: Dynamically add new departments, roles, and employees to the database.
 - **Update Employee Roles and Managers**: Update the role or manager of an existing employee.
+- **View Employees by Manager**: See all employees managed by a selected manager or view those without a current manager.
+- **View Employees by Department**: View all employees working in a selected department.
+- **Delete Departments, Roles, and Employee**: Remove entries from the database with confirmation to prevent accidental deletions.
+- **View Department Budget**: Calculate and display the total utilized budget of a department by summing up all employees’ salaries in that department.

 ---